wirbel-at-vdr-portal/bitmap-clock/README.md

 ## Current Status
 * design prototype PCB -> done
 * produce and assemble prototype -> done
-* driving all digits requires takes less than 60% of the avail memory. -> plenty of space left for fun things
+* driving all digits requires takes ~ 60% of the avail memory. -> plenty of space left for fun things
 * The IPS displays and the RTC should use tiny(!) libs. -> done
 * Speed up TFTs as much as possible -> done
 * check multiplexing -> done.
-Found one missing pullup resistor per digit; fixed
+Found one missing 1k pullup resistor per digit; fixed for prototype
+* check I2C -> done.
+Found two missing 4.7k pullup resistors for SDA & SCK; fixed for prototype
 * check SPI speed -> done.
 No problem at all, the default of 32MHz runs nice.
 Setting it SPI clk to 80MHz doesn't change anything - to be measured.
 * 20250223: first successful firmware.
 IPS displays are actually GREAT in terms of display angle.
+* 20250225: RTC works.
+Showing actual time now on display.

 ![Prototype](doc/Prototype.png)